 Preparation: Lokhorst and van den Hoven, Responsibility for Military Robots

-LEC 13: The new digital public sphere: accountability and explicability
+LEC 13: Algorithms and AI: accountability and explicability

 Preparation: Kuang, Can AI Be Taught to Explain Itself?